-Princeton University is a private, nonprofit school in a suburban setting in Princeton, New Jersey.
-Princeton was founded in 1746 and now enrolls around 7,852 students a year, including 4,773 undergrads.
-Princeton provides on-campus housing for students.
-The majority of students live on campus, and first year-students are required to live in campus housing.
+Princeton University is a private, nonprofit school in the suburban setting of Princeton, New Jersey.
+Princeton was founded in 1746 and the school now enrolls around 8,478 students per year, including 5,321 undergrad students.
+Princeton provides housing for up to 5,117 students.
+Most students live in off campus housing.

-Interested in journalism or communications?
+Are you interested in journalism and communications?
 Princeton students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

 Planning to play sports?
 Princeton has many options for athletes.
 See them all and learn more about life at Princeton on the Student Life page.